billtong/nios-ii-study/2_BASIC_CONCEPTS/4_Memory_System.md

 - 256 kbyte capacity size = 2^18 bytes
 - 2^18 bytes/2^6 bytes per block = 2^12 blocks
 - 2^12 blocks/2 blocks per set = 2^11 sets => 11 set bits
 - tag bits = 32 total bits - 11 set bits - 6 word bits = 15 tag
 # the different types of locality exploited by cashed
-- Tempoeral Locality: instructions/data that have been recently accessed are likely to be accessed again
+- Tempoeral Locality: instructions and data that have been recently accessed are likely to be accessed again
-- Spatial Locality: nearby instructions are likely to be accessed after current access
+- Spatial Locality: nearby instructions and data are likely to be accessed after current access
 # Cache/Virtual memory
 - cache memory makes memory appear to be faster than it actually is
 - virtual memory makes memory appear to be bigger than it actually is